 4. You don’t like tedious tasks

-Up to 60% of data scientist time is consumed in data preparation, a tedious activity that involves standardizing data terms, cleaning up data so that it can be used, etc. There is nothing glamorous about this work, but if you don’t do it, you won’t have a good set of data to run your algorithms against.
-You should ask yourself if a job with as much as 60% of data preparation tedium will make you happy.
+A great deal of time is consumed in data preparation, a tedious activity that involves standardizing data terms and cleaning up data so it can be used.
+There is nothing glamorous about this work, but if you don’t do it, you won’t have a good set of data to run your algorithms against.
+You should ask yourself if a job with lots of data preparation tedium will make you happy.

 5. You don’t have a strong technical or engineering background